ob-pfm/open-banking-demo/README.md

 In order to get the params of the url, the useLocation() hook was used and the three needed params for call th authorize method are extracted.

-Then this params are passed as arguments to the [Authorize SDK method](#authorize-bank-consent) to consume the consent.

 ```javascript
 ...
 const banksClient = new BanksClient({ serverUrl });